uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_pipeline_func.rst

 The number of items processed in parallel depends on the structure of the pipeline and number of available threads.
 *max_number_of_live_tokens* sets the threshold for concurrently processed items.

-If the *group* argument is specified, pipeline's tasks are executed in this group.
-By default, the algorithm is executed in a bound group of its own.
+If the *context* argument is specified, pipeline's tasks are executed in this context.
+By default, the algorithm is executed in a bound context of its own.

 Example
 -------